 10 ways to be a traveler rather than a tourist

-Travelers use traveling as an educational experience, to learn about themselves as much as about their surroundings, whereas tourists use traveling as an escapism, a way to forget about themselves.
-I’d like to emphasis one thing, it’s not about the debate, it’s about your plan,personal preference, and efficiency.
+Travelers use traveling as an educational experience, to learn about themselves as much as about their surroundings, whereas tourists use traveling as escapism, a way to forget about themselves.
+I’d like to emphasize one thing, it’s not about the debate, it’s about your plan,personal preference, and efficiency.

 Talk with the locals as much as possible.

-Instead of listening a tour guide, interact with locals and have a chat in a park, in a pub or even on a bus.
-Especially the elders are fantastic sources for helping you to better understand the culture of the city/country you visited.
-If you are lucky, you can make a good friendship in a very short time.
+Instead of listening to a tour guide, interact with locals and have a chat in a park, in a pub or even on a bus.
+Especially the elders are fantastic sources for helping you to understand better the culture of the city/country you visited.
+If you are lucky, you can make a good friendship in a short time.

 "If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart." ‒ Nelson Mandela

 I believe it’s essential to break the superiority complex of native English speaking countries on the road and show respect for the places you are visiting by attempting to converse in their language instead of just assuming they can understand you in English.
 Trust me on this one, you will be rewarded for your effort!